s-victor/TinyPedal/README.md

 To build executable file, run command:
 `python freeze_py2exe.py`

-After building completed, you can find executable file in `dist\TinyPedal` folder.
+After building completed, executable file can be found in `dist\TinyPedal` folder.

 Note: the build script only supports py2exe `v0.12.0.0` or higher.